About the Activity feed

 When you turn on an Applet, we’ll put this confirmation in your activity feed.

 If you turned off one of your Applets, you’ll see this item.
 If you see it but don’t recall turning off the Applet, expand the item to get a link to some troubleshooting tips.

-This means your trigger ran, but the actions were skipped.
-It’s not necessarily bad news — if your Applet has filter code, it may skip because the conditionals the code outlined weren’t met.
-E.g. This Applet will show up in your feed as “Applet skipped” when the trigger fires on breaking news but the code determines that the news isn’t related to the Bay Area.
+This means the trigger ran, but the actions were skipped.
+It’s not necessarily bad news — if your Applet has filter code, it may skip because the conditionals in the code outlined weren’t met, e.g. This Applet will show up in your feed as “Applet skipped” when the trigger fires on breaking news but the code determines that the news isn’t related to the Bay Area.

 Applets could also skip if:

 - We tried to run the action five times and weren’t able to make it happen